wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 *    SHOULD register or update a binding between the provided Client Identifier and IPv6 address in its database.
 The lifetime of the binding is equal to the Valid Lifetime of the address reported by the client.
 If there is already a binding between the registered address and another another client, the server SHOULD log the fact and update the binding.
 *    SHOULD log the address registration information (as is done normally for clients to which it has assigned an address), unless configured not to do so.
 *    SHOULD mark the address as unavailable for use and not include it in future ADVERTISE messages.
-*    SHOULD send back an ADDR-REG-REPLY message.
+*    MUST send back an ADDR-REG-REPLY message to ensure the client does not retransmit.

 DHCPv6 relay agents and switches that relay address registration messages directly from clients SHOULD include the client's link-layer address in the relayed message using the Client Link-Layer Address option ({{!RFC6939}}).

 ## DHCPv6 Address Registration Acknowledgement

-The server SHOULD acknowledge receipt of a valid ADDR-REG-INFORM message by sending a ADDR-REG-REPLY message back.
+The server MUST acknowledge receipt of a valid ADDR-REG-INFORM message by sending back an ADDR-REG-REPLY message.
 The format of the ADDR-REG-REPLY message is described as follows:

       0                   1                   2                   3
       0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1